-Our board of directors believes that our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-Accordingly, our board believes adoption of the Plan, as amended, is in the best interests of iBio and our stockholders and recommends a vote "FOR" this proposal.
+Our Board of Directors believes that our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
+Accordingly, our Board believes that the approval of the amendment to the Plan, as amended, is in the best interests of iBio and our stockholders and recommends a vote "FOR" this proposal.